 Final Thoughts on Coffee and IBS

-As you can see, there are several options available to you even if you suffer from different forms of stomach problems, such as IBS or acid reflux.
-Please note that this article is not to be considered medical advice and that you should consult your doctor if you're experiencing stomach pains.
+As you can see, there are several coffee options available to you even if you suffer from stomach problems, such as IBS or acid reflux.
+Please note that this article is not to be considered medical advice and that you should consult your doctor if you’re experiencing stomach pains.
+If you’re doctor is telling you to cut out coffee altogether, ask him or her about some of the options listed in this article.
+Low acid decaf coffee with baking soda is one of the best options you can go with simply because it drastically negates the effects of caffeine and coffee’s natural acidity.

-Different coffees will benefit and affect people in different ways, depending on your palate and the severity of any gastrointestinal troubles.
-However, the coffees listed above are excellent places to begin your search for the perfect coffee for you…..and your stomach.
+Remember, different coffees will benefit and affect people in different ways depending on your palate and the severity of any gastrointestinal issues.
+However, the low acid and IBS-friendly coffees listed above are excellent places to begin your search for the perfect coffee for you…..and your stomach.